 Owned by AnchorFree, Hotspot Shield is an American base VPN service that promises ultimate privacy to the Netizens.

-Moreover, you can use an eye-catching 7 days free trial that allow you to check the performance of the service of its premium plans in detail.
+Moreover, you can use an eye-catching 7 days free trial that allows you to check the performance of the service of its premium plans in detail.

-However, the service has fallen short on other areas quite considerably like speed, compatibility, and logging as well.
+However, the service has fallen short in other areas quite considerably like speed, compatibility, and logging as well.
 Therefore, I don’t recommend the service to netizens across the world.
+You can head over to our VPN reviews guide if you want to check out the key features of other best VPN services in Australia.
+You can also check out other VPNs that are free in our best free VPN services blog.

-I examined Hotspot Shield through my own created 8 step criteria that comprises of:
+I examined Hotspot Shield through my own created 8-step criteria that comprise of:

-- Pricing – How much is Hotspot Shield?
+- Pricing – How much is Hotspot Shield in Australia?

 - Security – Protocols & Encryption